davetgerrard/dataHandlingSkills_R/README.md

 # dataHandlingSkills_R
-Code snippets to show examples of common statistical test usage in R.
+Code snippets to show examples of common data handling or  statistical test usage in R.

-this is a change I added in an Rproj.
+# Getting started with R

+I recommend Dan Navarro's online book ("Learning Statistics with R")[https://learningstatisticswithr.com/book].
+Assuming you have already have access to an installed version of R, then you could start at (starting R)[ https://learningstatisticswithr.com/book/introR.html#startingR]
+ You should bookmark this book as everything in there is useful and it explains many idiosynchronies of R and of Statistical thinking.

+# List of Code snippets with links

+ - Corrlation example (correlationAndLinearModel_absorbance)[R/correlationAndLinearModel_absorbance.R]